Spotlight on Generosity

 Mr. Sosland’s father and several uncles served in the First World War.
 The Army made use of his father David’s agricultural background by making him responsible for all of the Army’s hay purchases.
 His uncles Abe and Sam also served in the war, and his uncle Sam attended veterans’ reunions for many years after the war was over.

-The Sosland family and the Sosland Foundation are long-time supporters of the National World War I Museum and Memorial with Sosland family veterans recognized in memorial bricks on the Museum’s Walk of Honor.
+The Sosland family and the Sosland Foundation are long-time supporters of the National WWI Museum and Memorial with Sosland family veterans recognized in memorial bricks on the Museum’s Walk of Honor.

 MSG MARION S EMERY